 Don’t let yourself become vulnerable to relapse during this holiday season!
 Right now is the time to prepare so that you can protect the most important gift in your life: living without addiction.
 These tips will help you maintain sobriety so that you can enjoy the holiday season without slipping back into addictive habits again:

-- Plan Ahead: It is inevitable that you will be offered a drink or find yourself in a tempting situation.
+- Staying Sober During the Holidays: Plan Ahead It is inevitable that you will be offered a drink or find yourself in a tempting situation.
 How will you handle the situation?
 Have a few lines prepared so that you can easily turn down the drink.
 This preplanned statement will give you something to say in the moment when you might feel flustered by the situation.
 You can keep it simple with something like “No thank you, but I would love a Diet Coke with lime, please.
 You don’t owe an explanation, and there is no need to explain your recovery if you don’t want to discuss it with others.

-- Be Selective About Social Events: There are many opportunities to spend time with friends and family during this season.
+- Staying Sober During the Holidays Means Being Selective About Social Events: There are many opportunities to spend time with friends and family during this season.
 It’s probably not realistic to avoid every holiday party.
 But, you can be selective about the events that you choose to attend.
 If you know that alcohol will be involved and it will be difficult for you to say no, then you might avoid that party.
 Or, bring a sober friend who can help you stay on track during the evening.

 - Know Your Escape Route: When you are attending a holiday gathering, and the temptation is creeping in, how will you excuse yourself before you give in to the temptation?
 Have a backup plan so that you can step away from the party so that you can maintain your sobriety.
 For example, you might drive with a sober friend who is willing to leave any time, instead of being obligated to stay until your drinking friends are done with the party.